Repurposing Pre-trained Video Diffusion Models for Event-based Video Interpolation: Limitations

 \section{Limitations}

 Despite the promising results, adapting pre-trained video diffusion models to the EVFI task presents several limitations.
 First, the pre-trained VAE encoder and decoder, used for conversion between pixel space and latent space, have limited representational power, often resulting in color shifts and loss of small details.
 Second, the adapted video diffusion model tends to smooth out certain regions, likely due to its difficulty in preserving fine textures within the downsampled latent space or the need for a prohibitively high upsampling factor to prevent smoothing.
+Finally, the diffusion-based methods are more memory-intensive and time-consuming than other methods, we provide the detailed model run time, memory comparison in the Supplementary Material.
 These limitations stem from the current state of pre-trained video diffusion foundation models.
 However, as the field of video generation evolves rapidly, we anticipate that many of these issues could be mitigated or resolved with newer, more advanced pre-trained models in the near future.